Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page16.md

 # Page 16

-We pause to notice where a thought might crack.
+We ask, “What would shatter this?”
-We add a gentle rule so everyone stays safe.
+The glass test helps us find weak spots before they break.

-// Code Task: glass_rule_p16() → RESULT: "Stub."
+// Code Task: glass_test_p16() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Child holding up a glass pane to the light, tiny cracks visible, friends observing.]